SHARE

 COPY LINK

-Els Castells, the human towers, represent solidarity and team spirit among Catalan people.
 On these depend the success of the tower and even the life of the aixecadors, the young children that climb up to airy heights of more than eight meters to complete the tower.

 All around, other members are supporting them from behind.
 They are the pinya (pine cone), the foundation of the castell.

-The bigger the pinya, the safer.
+The bigger the pinya, the stronger the stucture.
+(Photo by Josep LAGO / AFP)

-Now athletic women and men start climbing on their shoulders to build the tronc (trunk) that consists of up to ten identical levels.
+Now the more athletic and limber women and men start climbing on their shoulders to build the tronc (trunk) that consists of up to ten identical levels.
 They use the sash that every member carries around their waist to hold on to.
-By now, the square has gone completely quiet.
-Everyone is watching the castelleres that climb higher and higher while the melodies of the flutes change with every level.

 Once the tower has reached its desired height, four children climb up to complete the pom de dalt (upper knob).
 The last one that goes all the way is the enxaneta.